leonardpg/test/README.md

 test
 ====

-This is a test repository
+This is a test repository.
+It quite possibly may be the greatest test repository ever created in the history of mankind.